odan/odan.github.io/_posts/2019-08-30-creating-a-strictly-typed-collection-of-objects-in-php.md

 ```

 **Note:** [Typed class properties](https://wiki.php.net/rfc/typed_properties_v2) have been added in PHP 7.4 and provide a major improvement
 to PHP's type system.
-With PHP 7.4+ the same class should be implemented like this:
+In PHP 7.4+ the same class should be implemented like this:

 ```php
 <?php